reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 - Aangstroem is spelled `angstrom` (a capital A collides with Ampere);
 - *micro* is written as `mu` as in `mum` for micrometer;
 - reciprocal units are written e.g. as `1/angstrom`;
-- no mixing of units for similar entries, e.g. `deg` for angle of incidence and `rad` for detecto angle;
+- no mixing of units for similar entries, e.g. `deg` for angle of incidence and `rad` for detector angle;
 - exponents are marked with `**` as e.g. in `1/angstrom**2` for SLD;
 - the base units are `rad`, `deg`, `m`, `mm`, `nm`, … , `angstrom`, `eV`, `keV` and `s`.